SanchiSal/udevme/README.md

 A Qt 6 desktop application for managing udev rules for WebHID / hidraw device access in browsers (Brave, Chrome, Chromium, etc.).

+Want to use your Gaming Mouse or Keyboards Web Utility but it doesn't load?
+This fixes that.

 ![udevme](resources/udevme_icon.png)

 ## About